Jurubaça

-Jurubaça was a term for interpreter in the Portuguese colonies of Southeast Asian and the Far East, particularly in Macau.
-The term is prevalent in mid-sixteenth through eighteenth-century documents.
+Jurubaça was a term for interpreter in the Portuguese colonies of Southeast Asia and the Far East, particularly in Macau.
+The term is prevalent in mid-sixteenth- through eighteenth-century documents.
 According to the Grande Dicionário da Língua Portuguesa, a Jurubaça was an “Antigo intérprete da Malásia e do Extremo Oriente,” an ancient interpreter in Malaysia and the Far East.
-The word derives from Malay jurubassa (juru bahasa) which translates as a person who is an interpreter.
+The word derives from Malay jurubassa (juru bahasa), which translates as a person who is an interpreter.
 The earliest document utilizing the word iurubaças dates from the sixteenth century.